MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.arithmetic.squarei.md

 ## Remarks

 Uses a standard shift-and-add approach to compute the square.
-Saves$n-1$ qubits compared to the straight-forward solution which firstcopies out xs before applying a regular multiplier and then undoingthe copy operation.
+Saves𝑛-1 qubits compared to the straight-forward solution which firstcopies out `xs` before applying a regular multiplier and then undoingthe copy operation.